EngineeringLast Updated May 9, 20249 min read

 In the distributed computing software architecture model, independently-developed objects and components make up an application connected by network infrastructure.
 This network infrastructure enables and manages communication between the functions regardless of their network location.

-Different components and objects can reside on various computers.
+Different components and objects can reside on multiple computers.
 These components just need to be transparent to the application and interact as though they are local to the application invoking them.

 Client-server architecture